b225ccc-zz/lrdocs2/docs/cli_reference/configure_commands/virtual_ip_mode_commands.rst

 ::
     no base

-Configure version of LineRate to reload
+Configure version of LR to reload

 +-------------+----------+---------------------------------------------------------------------------+
 | Parameter   | Type     | Description                                                               |